Frequently Asked Questions

 - Dead - the egg hatched but the bird either died during the hatching process or afterward

-- Released - the egg hatched, we raised the bird and the bird was released
+- Released - the egg hatched, we raised the bird, and the bird was released

-No. Wildilfe is protected by state and federal laws that make it illegal to care for or keep wild animals without appropriate permits.
+No. Wildlife is protected by state and federal laws that make it illegal to care for or keep wild animals without appropriate permits.
 It is also in the animal's best interest to get it to a licensed wildlife rehabilitator as quickly as possible.
-Licensed wildlife rehabilitators can address the animal's nutritional requirements, can provide medical care for injuries and can ensure that the animal is raised to be wild so that it can be released one day.
+Licensed wildlife rehabilitators can address the animal's nutritional requirements, can provide medical care for injuries, and can ensure that the animal is raised to be wild so that it can be released one day.
 Veterinarians cannot legally treat wildlife for you, so the only way to get medical help for injured wildlife is to bring it to a licensed wildlife rehabilitator.
-Wildlife rehabilitators also know how to properly and safely feed baby animals to prevent aspriration pneumonia, which is one of the leading causes of death of baby animals that were first fed by their rescuers.
+Wildlife rehabilitators also know how to properly and safely feed baby animals to prevent aspiration pneumonia, which is one of the leading causes of death of baby animals that were first fed by their rescuers.

 No. We do not allow people to visit any animals that are at Flint Creek Wildlife for rehabilitation.
 Not only is it illegal to show an animal in rehabilitation to the public, but it is also not in the animal's best interest.
 An injured animal in rehabilitation is already physically compromised by its injury and it is already stressed by being in a captive rehabilitation setting.
 Allowing visitors would compound the animal's stress and could negatively impact its survival.
 Orphaned baby animals haven't yet learned to be afraid of people but exposure to people could result in the animal becoming habituated to humans or imprinted on humans, which could prevent the animal from being releasable or able to survive in the wild.